ICB-DCM/model_calibration_protocol/README.md

 Step 1 of the protocol, structural identifiability and observability analysis, is performed in MATLAB.
 The folder 'step1_structural_identifiability' contains MATLAB Live Scripts that reproduce the results reported in the paper.
 More details are provided in the README file included in the aforementioned folder.

-The remaining steps can be reproduced with either the Dockerfile or the Jupyter notebooks.
-The Dockerfile requires basic command-line experience but handles most dependencies, so is recommended over the Jupter notebooks.
-Both the Jupyter notebooks and the Dockerfile can be used to reproduce the same results.
+The remaining steps can be reproduced with either the Dockerfile or the Jupyter notebook.
+The Dockerfile requires basic command-line experience but handles most dependencies, so is recommended over the Jupyter notebook.
+Furthermore, the Jupyter notebook is setup to reproduce a simplified example, to reduce computation time.

-The following sections are related to usage of the Dockerfile to reproduce the example results, except for the last section, which describes usage of the Jupyter notebooks as an alternative to the Dockerfile.
+The following sections are related to usage of the Dockerfile to reproduce the example results, except for the last section, which describes usage of the Jupyter notebook as an alternative to the Dockerfile.

 For anyone unfamiliar with Python 3, a short tutorial on this subject is recommended.